 - SILICONE BAKING MATS help ensure your cookies don’t burn on the bottom and stay nice and soft in the middle.

-- CHILL YOUR DOUGH OVERNIGHT if you can, and for rolled cookies especially.
-It deepens the flavor, and makes sure the cookies don’t spread too much.
+- CHILL YOUR DOUGH OVERNIGHT if you can, especially for rolled cookies.
+It deepens the flavor and makes sure the cookies don’t spread too much.

-- Arrington uses the #40 SCOOP BY BROWNE to shape most of her cookies.
-A heavy-duty stainless steel scoop is worth the twenty-dollar investment.
-The #40 makes 2-inch cookies.
+- Arrington uses a COOKIE SCOOP to shape most of her cookies.
+A heavy-duty stainless steel scoop is worth the investment.
+We recommend looking for a size that yields 2-inch cookies.

-- SHIP anything other than chocolatedipped cookies, which are likely to melt during the journey.
-Do like Arrington’s Aunt Bonnie and stick a small piece of bread in your tins to keep the cookies fresh longer.
+- SHIP anything other than chocolate-dipped cookies, which are likely to melt during the journey.
+Pro tip: Avoid stale cookies by sticking a small piece of bread in the tins, which helps keep the cookies fresh.